 This course is designed to allow students to practice all phases of cosmetology in a salon setting.
 Emphasis is placed on professionalism, receptionist duties, hair styling, hair shaping, chemical, and nail and skin services for clients.
 Upon completion, the student should be able to demonstrate professionalism and the procedures of cosmetology in a salon setting.
-Credits: 3

-As required by college.
-Co-Requisites: COS 131 or permission of instructor.
+COS 131 or permission of instructor.